stefanrenne/RxSonosLib/README.md

 #### More demos?

-Clone the repository, open `RxSonosLib.xcworkspace` and build the demo project
+Clone the repository, open `xcworkspace` and build the demo project

 ## Development Info
 Please document code changes in unit tests and make sure all tests are green.